Tariqul-Islam-Biplob/Data-Cleaning-3-different-ways-/README.md

 ### 📁 Structure:

-* `python data cleaninin.pinyb: Jupyter Notebook with step-by-step Python (Pandas) cleaning
+*  Jupyter Notebook with step-by-step Python (Pandas) cleaning
-* `powerbi_cleaning.pbix`: Power BI project file using Power Query Editor
+*  Power BI project file using Power Query Editor
-* `sql_cleaning.sql`: SQL script for cleaning data directly in PostgreSQL
+*  SQL script for cleaning data directly in PostgreSQL

 ###  Why This Matters:

 Data rarely comes clean.
 Knowing how to clean and prepare data across various tools is essential for any data professional.
 This project illustrates practical, real-world examples of cleaning data using different approaches to suit different workflows.

--